project-chip/matter.js/README.md

 This repository contains multiple packages (and because of this it is a monorepo).
 The packages are contained in the `packages` directory and are all published separately to NPM.

 - **[matter.js](./packages/matter.js)**: the core Matter implementation in typescript which is JavaScript only and has no native dependencies.
 It is build and published as CommonJS and ES6 variants in one package.
-- **[matter-node.js](./packages/matter-node.js)**: a node.js implementation of a Matter DeviceNode and ControllerNode which also re-exports all matter.js exports and so can be used as only dependency.
-It is build and published as CommonJS and ES6 variants in one package.
+- **[matter-node.js](./packages/matter-node.js)**: Node.js specific platform implementations to enable running Matter devices or Controller with Node.js.
+This package is build and published as CommonJS and ES6 variants in one package and meant to be used together with the matter.js package.
-- **[matter-node-ble.js](./packages/matter-node-ble.js)**: a node.js based implementation of BLE features for matter-node.js to allow commissioning via BLE (Device and Controller).
-It is build and published as CommonJS and ES6 variants in one package.
+- **[matter-node-ble.js](./packages/matter-node-ble.js)**: Node.js based implementation of BLE features for matter-node.js to allow commissioning via BLE (Device and Controller).
+It is build and published as CommonJS and ES6 variants in one package and meant to be used together with the matter.js and the matter-node.js package.
-- **[matter-node-shell.js](./packages/matter-node-shell.js)**: a node.js based Matter Shell script to allow to interact with Matter devices as controllers via a CLI interface
+- **[matter-node-shell.js](./packages/matter-node-shell.js)**: a Node.js based Matter Shell script to allow to interact with Matter devices as controllers via a CLI interface running on Node.js.
-- **[matter-node.js-examples](./packages/matter-node.js-examples)**: Reference implementations of Matter devices and controller as CLI scripts using matter-node.js and matter-node-ble.js
+- **[matter-node.js-examples](./packages/matter-node.js-examples)**: Reference implementations of several usage ready Matter devices and controller as CLI scripts running on Node.js.
 - **[matter.js-react-native](./packages/matter.js-react-native)**: An implementation of the platform specific parts needed for matter.js using react-native.
 - **[matter.js-tools](./packages/matter.js-tools)**: Tools used internally to build, test and run the project which incorporates on-the-fly Typescript building.
 You most likely do not need these tools for your projects but are free to use them.